The robustness condition for general disordered discrete time crystals, and subspace-thermal DTCs from phase transitions

+The ST-DTC is different from MBL-DTC: In MBL-DTC~\cite{else2016floquet,yao2017discrete}, the system retains the memory of its initial state forever, whereas, in ST-DTC, the memory is lost at the early time due to the thermalization in subspaces.
+The ST-DTC is also different from the prethermal-DTC: in the prethermal-DTC, the lifetime scales exponentially~\cite{else2017prethermal,machado2020long} with the driving frequency $\omega_0$ via $e^{O(\omega_0/J)}$ ($J$ is the local energy scale) instead of the system size, whereas the lifetime of ST-DTC is not directly related to $\omega_0$, but with the system size via $e^{O(L)}$ similar to MBL-DTC.
+In addition, the robust subharmonic response in the prethermal-DTC only holds for low-temperature initial states~\cite{else2017prethermal,machado2020long}, whereas in the ST-DTC it holds for almost every initial state.

-Our perturbative analysis for the robustness of $2\pi/n$ gap can explain the existence of the ST-DTC well.
-In addition, the analysis offers a systematic way to construct potential $n$-DTC models, which is much broader than MBL systems, and is not limited by the dimension or interaction range.
+Our proof for the robustness of $2\pi/n$ gap can explain the existence of the ST-DTC well.
+In addition, the proof also works for existing MBL-DTCs, which can be viewed as the ST-DTC with subspace dimension one (and hence no subspace thermalization).
+Thus, it offers a systematic way to construct potential $n$-DTC models, which is much broader than MBL-DTC systems, and is not limited by the dimension or interaction range.

 Moreover, as shown in previous works~\cite{surace2019floquet,pizzi2021higher}, a non-DTC phase is inevitable during the phase transition between different DTCs.
-In this work, we show that the transition can be done through an ST-DTC instead of a fully thermalized phase.
+In this work, we show that the transition between two $n$-DTC can be done through an ST-DTC instead of a fully thermalized phase.